NPharish/user-name-invaid/README.md

 factorial in pointers

 14/9/22
-Book details using structures
+Book details using structures,
-Student details using structures
+Student details using structures,
-Information of students (roll,marks..)
+Information of students (roll,marks..),
+Complex addition,
+Subtraction of complex numbers,
+Multiplication of complex numbers